 There are a number of different COVID-19 testing systems coming onto the market.
-The questions that most commonly arise are how accurate the differen testing methods are, and are whether they are suitable for the needs of patients.
+The questions that most commonly arise are how accurate the different testing methods are, and are whether they are suitable for the needs of patients.
 Here we will provide some clarification about selected covid-19 testing methods and their use.
+Read on to learn what types of COVID-19 tests are available and how they compare…

 What Types of COVID-19 Tests are Available?